 "I still had the comic book with me the night the POWs came into camp.
 With additional light from a restoked fire I got out the comic and began reading the story, all the while pointing out page after page of the graphic drawings of the event.
 Needless to say, even though they eventually were caught up in what I was showing them in that they had not received any substantial amount of news from anywhere let alone the battlefront, they just were not up to giving any truth or validity to the story, especially so coming from a kid and a comic book.
 As I got older I deciphered the attitude they displayed that night stemmed basically from a still strong or lingering belief in the infallibility of German superiority.

-Getting ready to leave after finishing most if not all of the meager amount of food we had they wanted to know where they were and what we knew about the area.
+Getting ready to leave after finishing most if not all of the meager amount of food we had the POWs wanted to know where they were and what we knew about the area.
 The spiritual elder told them we weren't from around there and just passing through, which seemed good enough for the three men.
 They thanked us, shook hands, and left.
-As it turned out two hours later, trespassing on a ranch not far from our location one of the men had been shot to death, a second was wounded, and the remaining third, after slipping away in the dark, apprehended.(see)
+As it turned out two hours later, trespassing on a ranch not far from our location one of the three men was shot to death, a second wounded, and the remaining third, after slipping away in the dark, apprehended.(see)